Tom Vodanovich

-Thomas James Vodanovich (born 28 July 1994) is a New Zealand professional basketball player for the New Zealand Breakers of the National Basketball League (NBL).
-He is also contracted with the Wellington Saints of the New Zealand National Basketball League (NZNBL).
-He played college basketball in the United States for the James Madison Dukes between 2013 and 2017 before having a two-year stint with the Breakers.
+Thomas James Vodanovich (born 28 July 1994) is a New Zealand professional basketball player for the Auckland Tuatara of the New Zealand National Basketball League (NZNBL).
+He played college basketball in the United States for the James Madison Dukes between 2013 and 2017 before having a two-year stint with the New Zealand Breakers of the Australian National Basketball League (NBL).
 He joined the Sydney Kings in 2021 and won an NBL championship in 2022.
+He won a second NBL championship with the Tasmania JackJumpers in 2024.
 In 2020, he was named the New Zealand NBL MVP playing for the Manawatu Jets.

 Early life

 Vodanovich was born in Wellington and attended St Patrick's College.
 In 2012, he made his debut in the New Zealand NBL when he played 37 seconds for the Wellington Saints against the Southland Sharks on 22 March.

 In January 2013, Vodanovich moved to the United States to attend prep school at SPIRE Institute in Geneva, Ohio.
 He played for the basketball programme through to the spring break and averaged 18.5 points, 12 rebounds and two blocks per game.